 How and Why You Should Register Your Business Name

 Why You Should Register Your Business Name

 You have found a great business name.
 Congratulations!
 Finding a business name is an important first step toward starting your own business.
-Now it's time to take the next step, to be sure you can use your business name, and to get it registered.
+Now it's time to take the next step, to be sure you can use your business name and protect it, by registering your new name.

 Why your Business Name is So Important

 Your business name will be on everything: